FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 REPLY:

-Thank you for your recent communications.---
+Thank you for your recent communications.
+---
 5

 I have received an update advising that the details of the remaining capacity in waste water